Avnerus/ma_thesis/thesis.md

 ## Material principles
 HITODAMA is a soft robot made mostly from silicone.
 Silicone was chosen as the main soft element due to its robustness in movement, durability, nonlinear actuation and organic feel.
 However, HITODAMA also contains rigid materials such as a plastic backbone and metal screws.
 The material choices follow a simple governing principle: Any element of the body that **actuates movement** or **participates in tactile interaction** must be made from **soft materials**; movement and touch are the most critical modalities for an experience of intercorporeality.
 Other elements that act only as **structural support** are **made of plastic** and are connected either mechanically or with metal screws.

+For the process of silicone casting, molds were experimented with a variety of materials: including PLA, polyurethane, metal, metal, acrylic and machineable wax.
+The molding materials are specified in the detail in the corresponding sections for each component.

 ### Soft silicone
  Two types of silicone are used following a simple principle:

 1. _Smooth-On Ecoflex 00-30_ [@smooth-on_ecoflex_2019]: This softer material is used as outer skin that feel natural to touch and flexes easily.
 It is also used for actuation of facial expressions since they are based on simple surface level balloon-like inflation.
 2. _Smooth-On Dragon Skin 30_ [@smooth-on_dragon_2019]: This material is more rigid and offers higher kinetic performance for pneumatic actuation while still maintaining silicone's organic nonlinear style.
 It is used to create the underlying artificial muscles in HITODAMA's body.

+### Plastics
+3D printed components were printed with PLA on consumer grade printers from Ultimaker and Lulzbot.
+Lasercut components used standard Acrylic glass.

 ## Subsystems